Kathleen Kenyon and the Jewry Wall

 Rooms flanking the ‘entrance’ between the basilica and the forum are excavated in 1937.
 Kathleen Kenyon (centre) inspects progress.
 The Jewry Wall is to the right.

-This, however, does not diminish Kathleen’s contribution to Leicester’s story.
+This, however, does not diminish Kenyon’s contribution to our understanding of Leicester’s story.
 Far from it in fact.
 Whilst she was quick to make up her mind and slow to change it, given the evidence available at the time her interpretation was not unreasonable, and her report was a pioneering attempt to date the main phases of the site using pottery.
 Beneath the Roman remains, she also found the first conclusive proof that the Roman town occupied the site of a late Iron Age settlement, an important contribution to the study of the relationship between pre-Roman and Roman settlements in Britain, a hot topic at the time.

 Kathleen Kenyon (centre) and the excavation team in front of the Jewry Wall in 1939.